-Rent-free periods in prime city centre locations have risen slightly in Hamburg.
-Based on a five-year lease, rent-free periods average 5.5 percent across all top-5 markets.
+Rent-free periods in prime city centre locations are stable compared to the previous quarter.
+In relation to a five-year lease, rent-free periods average 5.5 percent across all top-5 markets.